 Sprinkler irrigation system

 Sprinkler irrigation works by mimicking the effects of natural rainfall.
 Using a system of pipes, pressure-regulated spray heads, and rotors, water is broken up into small drops that are dispersed in an efficient spray pattern.
 This system is suitable for varying sizes of land, from smaller plots to large lawns.
 It allows us to direct water flow to specific areas, avoiding unnecessary water loss.
-If needed, fertilizers and chemical treatments can be run through the system for even application across your property.
 Some of the many benefits of a sprinkler system include:

 - hands off care so you no longer need to go outside frequently to water the lawn or adjust a manual sprinkler

 - reliable timer and sensor systems ensure your lawn is receiving the appropriate amount of water

 - efficiently distributing the right amount of water to each area of your lawn

 - rain sensors are available with some systems, turning them off during periods of heavy rain and reactivating when needed, conserving water and saving money

 - soil sensors that determine the moisture level of your soil are also available with some systems

 Sprinkler irrigation does require expert calibration in order to achieve optimal coverage to a given area.
 Equipment should be maintained, as it only takes one fault within a sprinkler system to affect its efficiency.
 There is also the chance of uneven water application in windy weather and extreme temperatures, water loss from evaporation during irrigation, and an increased risk of disease and fungi growth from overwatered foliage.